 Cumulative impacts could have serious negative consequences for reservoir water quality

 The Wororona ‘Special Area’ is covered with larger rivulets, streams and swamps.
 Swamps play a critical role in filtering and purifying our water.
 In the mine plan map here, the swamps are depicted in brown.
-A recent independent expert panel looking into mining in the catchment has noted that damage to swamps from mining can be irreversible.
+The independent expert panel looking into mining in the catchment has noted that damage to swamps from mining can be irreversible.
 Their report states mining should not be allowed on the basis that remediating swamps is possible.

 The video below shows ‘pool N’, which was a 150m long permanent pool of water, part of the Waratah Rivulet that flows into Woronora dam.
 It remained full during the 2006-7 Millennium drought.
 This video was taken in 2014 when it drained dry due to cracks in the bedrock.

 The Woronora Special Area catchment is a critical public asset, part of our water supply infrastructure.
+The Water NSW Act 2014 states WaterNSW has a statutory obligation ‘to protect and enhance the quality and quantity of water in declared catchment areas’.
 The Act also requires WaterNSW to act ‘in accordance with sound commercial principles’, and ‘to maximise the net worth of the State’s investment’.